winkerVSbecks/ngcourse/handout/12-directives.md

 ## Dependency Injection and Link Function

-If we do want to do dependency injection with a directive (and we usually do), we can do that using the function defining the directive:
+If we do want to do dependency injection with a directive that uses link function (and we usually do), we can do that using the function defining the directive:

 ```javascript
   .directive('ngcUser',